Australian Securities Exchange

 Instruments Regulator Platforms CFDs, Forex, Indices, Commodities, Crypto CySEC MT4, MT5 Min.
 Deposit Min.
 Trade Leverage $0 0.01 Lots 1:500 -

-IC Markets is a globally recognized forex and CFD broker known for its excellent pricing, comprehensive range of trading instruments, and premium trading technology.
-Founded in 2007 and headquartered in Australia, the brokerage is regulated by the ASIC, CySEC and FSA, and has attracted more than 180,000 clients from over 200 countries.
+IC Markets is an internationally acclaimed forex and CFD broker, admired for its competitive pricing, diverse trading instruments, and superior technology.
+Established in 2007 and based in Australia, the firm is under the regulation of ASIC, CySEC, and FSA.
+It has successfully drawn over 180,000 clients from more than 200 nations.

 Instruments Regulator Platforms CFDs, Forex, Stocks, Indices, Commodities, Bonds, Futures, Crypto ASIC, CySEC, FSA, CMA MT4, MT5, cTrader, TradingView, TradingCentral, DupliTrade, Quantower Min.
 Deposit Min.
 Trade Leverage $200 0.01 Lots 1:30 (ASIC & CySEC), 1:500 (FSA), 1:1000 (Global) -

-Founded in 1974, IG is part of IG Group Holdings Plc, a publicly traded (LSE: IGG) brokerage.
-The brand offers spread betting, CFD and forex trading across an almost unrivalled selection of 17,000+ markets, with a range of user-friendly platforms and investing apps.
-For 50 years, IG has maintained its position as an industry leader, excelling in all key areas for traders.
+Founded in 1974, IG is a part of IG Group Holdings Plc, a publicly listed brokerage (LSE: IGG).
+The company provides spread betting, CFD, and forex trading, offering access to over 17,000 markets.
+Its platforms and investing apps are notably user-friendly.
+Over the past 50 years, IG has consistently been an industry leader, excelling in all essential areas for traders.

 Instruments Regulator Platforms CFDs, Forex, Stocks, Indices, Commodities, ETFs, Futures, Options, Crypto, Spread Betting FCA, ASIC, NFA, CFTC, DFSA, BaFin, MAS, FSCA, FINMA, CONSOB, AFM Web, ProRealTime, L2 Dealer, MT4, TradingView, AutoChartist, TradingCentral, ProRealTime Min.
 Deposit Min.
 Trade Leverage $0 0.01 Lots 1:30 (Retail), 1:222 (Pro) -